fishcus/KAP-manual/en/installation/install_uninstall/install_on_mapr.en.md

-## Install on MapR Platform
+## Install on MapR

-To enable you to experience Kyligence Enterprise as soon as possible, we recommend that you use Kyligence Enterprise with sandbox software such as All-in-one Sandbox VM.
+For quick start, we recommend that you use Kyligence Enterprise with sandbox software such as All-in-one Sandbox VM.
 In this section.
 We will guide you to quickly install Kyligence Enterprise in the MapR sandbox.

 ### Prepare Environment